 WordPress has become the web platform to help organizations build websites, and there are many articles on how to customize WordPress, in this article I will take you through some lesser-known tips and tricks.

 I have put together a list of WordPress customization that you are not aware of, but definitely need to know, for better site customization.

 Customizations for your clients

 If you doing it for yourself or for clients, the backend of WordPress can greatly benefit from customization.
 As a WordPress expert, you know all the great plugins and themes that are needed to design the perfect website for you or your clients.
-But what about all the plugins and themes that can improve the WordPress experience for you or your clients as the site move forward from development to production and clients will maintain their own websites?
+But what about all the plugins and themes that can improve the WordPress experience for you or your clients as the site moves forward from development to production and clients will maintain their own websites?

 WordPress is a very easy platform to use, like any platform, there is a learning curve to get over, it’s short.
-The WordPress’s platform is designed for streamlined and simplified user experience, it’s not initially easy to guide the user to any one spot in particular.
+The WordPress’s platform is designed for streamlined and simplified user experience, it’s not initially easy to guide the user to anyone spot in particular.

-At the beginning of a site lifecycle, clients are going to be completely inexperienced to website development or even WordPress.
+At the beginning of a site lifecycle, clients are going to be completely inexperienced in website development or even WordPress.
 Anything you can do within the backend to simplify the experience would be a big help to your clients – and a big boost to the perceived value you provide to them.

 Clean Up and Compress Images

 Image galleries can get bogged down with a lot of unused media: original images before resizing, poorly cropped and now unusable images, etc. Rather than leave them to occupy space in your media gallery, you can use WP Smush Pro to clean up the excess.
 Image compression is also an important factor in keeping site speed fast.
 If your pages are filled with large, unwieldy images, they will take a long time to load – which means a slow website.